w3c/w3c-website-redesign-documentation/_wireframes/tr.md

 layout: wireframes
 title: Technical Reports
 image: TR.png
-date: "2020-08-27"
+date: "2020-08-28"
 ---

 ## Text version

 H1: Technical reports
-- Link: Find out what tech reports and standards the W3C publish
+- Find out what tech reports and standards the W3C publish (links to bottom of page to "Standards and the W3C")

-H2: Search for Specifications: W3C recommendation
+H2: What the user is searching for: Search for Specifications: W3C recommendation
-- Box: Search
+- Search keyword input
-- Box: Filter
+- Filters
 - Displaying 50 of 309 results

+Displaying results:

 H3: Name of standard
 - Type / Spec maturity
 - Date
 - Link: History
 - Link: Working groups involved
-- Link: Tag
+- Link: Tag or area of interest

+An example result:

-H2: Authoring Tool Accessibility Guidelines (ATAG) 2.0
+H2: Authoring Tool Accessibility Guidelines (ATAG) 2.0 (the title would also link to the spec)
 - W3C Recommendation
-- date
+- 24 Sept 2015
 - Link: History
 - Link: Authoring tool accessibility guidelines working group
-- Link: Available in: English, simplified Chinese
+- Link: Available in: English, simplified Chinese (this would only appear if a translation exists)
 - Link: Accessibility

 (These results boxes are repeated 3 times)

-Text: Pagination
+Pagination links.

 H2: Standards and the W3C
 - paragraph explaining what standards are